Could mining allow Haiti to end its dependence on this aid?

 Natural resources can produce a lot of money very quickly for governments during boom times (like now) that is easily manipulated by corrupt government officials and squandered in off the book transactions, poorly-conceived vanity projects or outright corruption.
 There are abundant examples of this—particularly in the oil states of Africa, to which Haiti might most readily be compared.
 However, even in relatively-well governed middle-income countries, mineral revenues have generally not trickled down to communities in mining-impacted areas.
 Peru is the most prominent current example of this, where despite impressive mining-driven economic grown over the past 10 years, widespread community protests have put the continued viability of the mining sector in jeopardy.

-If Haiti is to avoid, or at least mitigate, these problems in developing its mining sector, a number of important steps need to be taken right now.
-I’ll describe these in turn below.
+If Haiti is to avoid, or at least mitigate, these problems in developing its mining sector, a number of important steps need to be taken right now:

-Setting up a multi-stakeholder oversight committee to monitor Haiti’s use of mining revenues would also be a good idea.
-The World Bank tried this with Chad’s oil revenues and it was largely a failure.
-However, it might work better in Haiti, which gets more international attention and has a somewhat stronger civil society than does Chad.
+Though the World Bank tried this with Chad’s oil revenues and it was largely a failure, it might work better in Haiti.
+Haiti gets more international attention and has a somewhat stronger civil society than does Chad.
 Such a committee should include civil society representatives with training and capacity to understand mining revenue issues.
 The committee should be given full access to all information on mining revenues coming into the country and government expenditures made using those revenues.